 Luckily for Savage, that summer while working at a camp, he found his calling.

-After deciding that St. Lawrence was not for him either and spending a winter skiing in Colorado, Savage moved to his brother's home in Montana, deciding to transfer to the University of Montana and enroll in their acting program.
+After deciding that St. Lawrence wasn’t for him either and spending a winter skiing in Colorado, Savage moved to his brother’s home in Montana, deciding to transfer to the University of Montana and enroll in their acting program.

 “I thought it would be fun, easy, and I would end up with a degree,” Savage said on his decision to become an acting major.

 However, Savage fell in love with acting and found that he had a talent for it.
-He began to take his studies more seriously, even forming an improvisation company called "The Shoppe" with some friends, cashing in on the success of popular television shows like "Whose Line Is It Anyway?" and securing their first two-hour show at a venue in downtown Missoula.
+He began to take his studies more seriously, even forming an improvisation company called “The Shoppe” with some friends, cashing in on the success of popular television shows like “Who’s Line Is It Anyway?” and securing their first two hour show at a venue in downtown Missoula.

-With the success of "The Shoppe," Savage received one of the greatest compliments he's ever gotten: "Now you can send the laundry out," said one of his University of Montana instructors, which alluded to the fact that "The Shoppe" was successful enough that he would not have to do his own laundry anymore.
+With the success of “The Shoppe,” Savage received one of the greatest compliments he’s ever gotten: “Now you can send the laundry out,” said one of his University of Montana instructors, which alluded to the fact that the Shoppe was successful enough that he wouldn’t have to do his own laundry anymore.

-While he loved acting, his studies and his improve group, the more Savage worked with people the more he realized that he did not possess the natural talent for acting that they did, many of whom had been acting since middle school.
+While he loved acting, his studies, and his improve group, the more Savage worked with people the more he realized that he didn’t possess the natural talent for acting that they did, many of whom had been acting since middle school.

-With this knowledge and having earned his bachelor's in theater, Savage enrolled at the University of North Carolina at Chapel Hill and its Professional Actor Training Program.
-While in the program, Savage was afforded the opportunity to perform with the Playmakers Repertory Company, which is the theater company in residence at Chapel Hill.
+With this knowledge and having earned his bachelor’s in theatre, Savage enrolled at the University of North Carolina at Chapel Hill and its Professional Actor Training Program.
+While in the program, Savage was afforded the opportunity to perform with the Playmakers Repertory Company, which is the theatre company in residence at Chapel Hill.

 “One of the good things about Chapel Hill’s acting program is that they give students the opportunity to acquire points with Equity while you are a student.
 Chapel Hill is one of very few colleges that can offer students these points,” Savage said, referring to the Actor’s Equity Association, a labor union that represents live theatrical performers.